-- 1. Authorizing in the regulations the statement now appearing under the question and checkbox pertaining to age.
+- 1. Authorizing in the regulations the statement appearing under the question and checkbox pertaining to age.
 This statement appears on the form to alert applicants that their State might allow individuals under age 18 to vote in primaries that precede the general election or in those States that allow under age 18 pre-registration. - 2.
 A change in the format for the Federal form.
-The current regulations prescribe a card format for the form that makes it impossible for voters to submit the HAVA-required identification documents via the mail.
+The current regulations prescribe a format for the form that makes it impossible for voters to submit the HAVA-required identification documents via the mail.
 The NPRM proposes modifying the regulation to allow the form to be printed on paper stock and mailed in an envelope to the appropriate address.
-This proposal gives voters the option of avoiding additional identification requirements upon voting for the first time by allowing them to mail the identification with the completed national mail voter registration form, which is consistent with HAVA.
-This practice has been used for the last several years. - Clarification of the State-specific instructions regarding State voter identification requirements.
+This proposal gives voters the option of avoiding additional identification requirements upon voting for the first time by allowing them to mail the identification with the completed national mail voter registration form, which is consistent with HAVA - 3.
+Clarification of the State-specific instructions regarding State voter identification requirements.
 HAVA exempts voter registration applicants who will be voting for the first time and registering by mail from enclosing identification documents under certain conditions that could vary from State to State.